Hello; and welcome to a journey thru the Old Testament book of Ecclesiastes.

 Something to keep in mind with Ecclesiastes is that just because people's statements are recorded in a sacred text does not make their statements eo ipso true; for example Eveís response to the Serpent.

 "And he said to the woman: Indeed, has God said you shall not eat from any tree of the garden?
 And the woman said to the serpent: From the fruit of the trees of the garden we may eat; but from the fruit of the tree which is in the middle of the garden, God has said you shall not eat from it or touch it, lest you die."
 (Gen 3:1-3)

 Was Eve telling the whole truth and nothing but the truth?
 No. God forbad them to eat the fruit, yes, but He didnít forbid them to touch it. (cf. Gen 2:16-17)

 "And the serpent said to the woman: You shall not surely die."
 (Gen 3:4)

 Did Eve die?
 Yes.

 The conversation between Eve and the Serpent is no doubt on record because God wanted it so; but there are untruths in their statements.
-Solomon's observations of life under the sun is a lot like that; in other words: Ecclesiastes isn't necessarily totally wrong just because it's a humanistic point of view, nor is it necessarily totally correct just because it contains a kernel of truth.
-No, the danger is that Solomon's world view, like most all world views, contains just enough truth to make it misleading.
+Solomon's worldly philosophy of life is a lot like that; in other words: Ecclesiastes isn't necessarily totally wrong just because it's an earthy point of view, nor is it necessarily totally correct just because it contains a kernel of truth.
+No, the danger is that Solomon's philosophy, like most all philosophy, contains just enough truth to make it misleading.
 Caveat Lector.

 01 02 03 04 05 06